raspberrypilearning/3D-scene/en/step_7.md

 In this step you will add one or more variables with sliders to control something in your scene such as graphic effects, sound effects, movement or timing.

+<mark>TBD: Rename variables in examples so they don't clash with blocks to avoid confusion e.g. colour</mark>

 --- task ---

 Look at the example below.
 The `speed`{:class="block3variables"} variable controls how fast the snowman moves, `size`{:class="block3variables"} controls the size of the snowflake, and `pitch`{:class="block3variables"} controls the pitch of the music that is playing: